 Hoist by His Own Petard: Algrim is annihilated by a black hole grenade, a weapon of the Dark Elves, that was activated by Loki.
 Malekith is crushed by his own Eldritch Starship teleported to him by Selvig.

-Hypocritical Humor: Loki tells Thor he can't solve all his problems by hitting things.
+Hypocritical Humor: In a scene from the trailer, Loki tells Thor he can't solve all his problems by hitting things.
 This from a guy who's twice tried to fix his self-image problems by destroying planets.